 Could it be better in Poland?

 In early 1980, sensing the oncoming crisis, I started writing a book defining conflicts, discussing possible scenarios of their eruption, and looking for peaceful solutions.
 The manuscript was ready on the day “Solidarity” was born.
 My book was purchased by one of the most reputable publishing houses, “Wydawnictwo Literackie”.
-A few days before the manuscript was to be sent to press, martial law was introduced.
+A few days before the manuscript was to be sent to the press, Martial Law was introduced.
 The publisher attempted to save the book by trying to find an influential politician who would support the book.
 A former journalist in “Życie Warszawy”, Wiesław Górnicki who knew me personally, then a personal advisor to gen. W. Jaruzelski, took the bait.
-He devoted three weeks of his summer vacation to write a 30 page (one sixth of my book) review only to come up with the conclusion that my book should not be published.
+He devoted three weeks of his summer vacation to write a 30-page (one-sixth of my book) review only to come up with the conclusion that my book should not be published.
 I wrote an equally long response, showing his lies and errors, and arguing that the only honorable exit for communists is to give up power, which they finally did only a few years later.

 An engineer’s mind

 I have a master’s degree in electronic engineering with a specialization in mathematical machines.
 Abstract mathematics and control theory (of complex technological processes) strongly influenced my understanding of social phenomena.
-My thesis project was about identification of complex technological processes, but I added a chapter about identifying complex social processes as well.
+My thesis project was about the identification of complex technological processes, but I added a chapter about identifying complex social processes as well.
 This was a result of my interest in political science.
-Besides my engineering education, I took two years of university level classes in philosophy, sociology, economy and political science.
-I was one of the most active members of the student’s political science club at the Technical University of Gdańsk (Politechnika Gdańska).
+Besides my engineering education, I took two years of university-level classes in philosophy, sociology, economy, and political science.
+I was one of the most active members of the student political science club at the Technical University of Gdańsk (Politechnika Gdańska).

 In the trenches

-At the beginning of my writing career I met many older colleagues who, after several years of writing, had felt themselves drained of new ideas.
+At the beginning of my writing career, I met many older colleagues who, after several years of writing, had felt drained of new ideas.
 Being aware of this, I cherish the inspirational aspect of my professional career.
-Political circumstances in Poland cooperated to the extent that I was able to publish as a freelancer but, due to my political standing, I could not to get a steady job as a political writer.
-Under martial law, I was forced to open my own business, because I could not to get a job at all.
+Political circumstances in Poland cooperated to the extent that I was able to publish as a freelancer, but due to my political standing, I could not get a steady job as a political writer.
+Under martial law, I was forced to open my own business because I could not get a job at all.

 I have a professional understanding of current telecommunication systems.
 As a consultant, I gradually evolved from engineering to business consulting.